johnyli-jaskari/cyber-course-portfolio/unit-1-presecurity/network-fundamentals/network-profile.md

 - Which command do you think you'll use most often, and why?
 Käyttäisin todennäköisesti eniten ipconfig-komentoa, löytyy perus verkkotiedot, voi hyödyntää tehtävissä.

-## Findings
-What I learned / what the output told me.

-## Issues and how I resolved them
-Problems encountered, fixes applied.

-## References
-Links to docs, write-ups, or related notes.